Welcome to our second Wellbeing Workout in our Personal Management & Wellbeing Mini-Series.

 Have a beautiful day,

-Ashleigh Frankel, co-founder of Flex Legal Network, is also an applied mindfulness specialist & life coach.
+Ashleigh Frankel, a former lawyer with Flex Legal Network, is also an applied mindfulness specialist & life coach.
 During articling, Ashleigh began to develop her mindfulness practice to survive and thrive within the profession.
 The tools have been so transformational, that she went back to University of Toronto to complete intensive study in mindfulness & mindfulness meditation, with the vision to bring these resources to others to support their success.
 We hope you enjoy this mini-series.